Ivan Brajović: Political career

-In 2015 he became one of the founders of the Social Democrats of Montenegro (SD), when the faction of the Social Democrstic Party of Montenegro defected from the political party, and formed new political subject, after the split between pro-DPS faction lead by Brajović and party leader Ranko Krivokapić.
+In 2015 he became one of the founders of the Social Democrats of Montenegro (SD), when the faction of the Social Democratic Party of Montenegro defected from the political party, and formed new political subject, after the split between pro-DPS faction led by Brajović and party leader Ranko Krivokapić.
 After 2016 parliamentary election, he was elected President of the Parliament.

 In the 2020 Montenegrin parliamentary election Brajović won 4.10 of the votes, granting the Social Democrats of Montenegro 3 seats in Parliament.